Ousley.ai / Apple workflow AI in development

 • Stay opinionated about Apple-specific standards instead of flattening them into generic code output

-• Earn trust through measured reliability evidence before broad rollout claims
+• Earn trust through measured reliability before making broader claims

 Track 01